Last updated on .

 Water Street

-Heading east on Water Street, it’s very depressed with lots of abandoned historic buildings, but they have charm.
+Water Street is a very depressed area with lots of abandoned historic buildings, but they have charm.
 Other than the cars parked near the corner with Broad Street, sadly, there wasn’t a soul in sight.

 Water Street in Selma, Alabama